 1, 3 and 5-mile routes at all walk locations!

-$30 per individual with a dog ( Morristown location only)
+Adult Registration with dog ( Morristown only) - $35

 FOLLOWING OUR WALK IN Avon, New Jersey – KOH invites you to join us for a very special after our walk culminating activity – Passing of the Torch from Ovarian Cancer Awareness Month to Breast Cancer Awareness Month – a day of inspiration and hope.